Society of Hispanic Professional Engineers By-Laws

 a.
 Presides over meetings.

 b.
-Responsible for organizing and creating agenda for all board meetings.
+Responsible for organizing and creating agendas for all board meetings.

 c.
 Delegates tasks and oversees activities between other officers.